February 20, 2012, Christopher D. Carroll ConsAndLaborSupply

 vastly different levels of per capita income, or across people with vastly different

-levels of wages, the amount of variation in
+levels of wages, the amount of variation in is small compared to the size of

 the difference in wages.